not4s/not4s.github.io/_posts/tech_digest/cpp/2024-09-17-coroutines.md

 Discussion on how coroutines can simplify asynchronous workflows compared to traditional approaches.

 <h2>Advanced Coroutine Concepts</h2>
-Coroutine Return Types: std::future, Generators, and More Explaination on how coroutines can return different types depending on the use case (std::future, generators, etc.).
+Coroutine Return Types: std::future, Generators, and More<br>
+Explaination on how coroutines can return different types depending on the use case (std::future, generators, etc.).

-Generators and co_yield
+Generators and co_yield<br>
 Dive into co_yield for generator-style coroutines, showing an example of yielding values lazily.

-Using Coroutines in Concurrency
+Using Coroutines in Concurrency<br>
 Discussion on how coroutines can be integrated with multi-threading and concurrency, providing an architecture diagram that explains how coroutines interact with threads.

 <h2>Performance Considerations</h2>
-Coroutine Overhead
+Coroutine Overhead<br>
 The overhead associated with coroutines and how they can be optimized.

-Memory Management and Coroutines
+Memory Management and Coroutines<br>
 How memory is managed in coroutines, including coroutine frames, stackless nature, and when they are deallocated.

 <h2>Use Cases and Best Practices</h2>
-Real-World Applications
+Real-World Applications<br>
 Highlight of scenarios where coroutines can be beneficial, such as game loops, networking, and GUI programming.

-Common Pitfalls and How to Avoid Them
+Common Pitfalls and How to Avoid Them<br>
 Common mistakes when using coroutines and best practices to avoid issues like deadlocks or unexpected behavior.

 <h2>Conclusion</h2>
-Recap of Key Points
+Recap of Key Points<br>
 Summary of the advantages and key concepts of coroutines in C++.

-Additional Resources?
+Additional Resources?<br>
-Provide links to further readings, documentation, or talks for more in-depth learning.
+Links to further readings, documentation, or talks (need research).

 <!-- Include architecture diagrams for asynchronous workflows and coroutine state transitions.
      Show how different parts of a coroutine interact (e.g., caller, callee, suspension points) through flow diagrams. -->